 In the development of this scientific and medical evaluation for the purpose of scheduling, the Secretary analyzed considerable data related to the substance's abuse potential.
 The data include a discussion of the prevalence and frequency of use, the amount of the substance available for illicit use, the ease of obtaining or manufacturing the substance, the reputation or status of the substance "on the street," and evidence relevant to at-risk populations.
 Importantly, the petitioners define marijuana as including all Cannabis cultivated strains.
-Different marijuana samples derived from various cultivated strains may have very different chemical consituents, thus the analysis is based on what is known about the range of these constituents across all cultivated strains.
+Different marijuana samples derived from various cultivated strains may have very different chemical constituents, thus the analysis is based on what is known about the range of these constituents across all cultivated strains.

 Determining the abuse potential of a substance is complex with many dimensions, and no single test or assessment provides a complete characterization.
 Thus, no single measure of abuse potential is ideal.
 Scientifically, a comprehensive evaluation of the relative abuse potential of a substance can include consideration of the following elements: Receptor binding affinity, preclinical pharmacology, reinforcing effects, discriminative stimulus effects, dependence producing potential, pharmacokinetics, route of administration, toxicity, data on actual abuse, clinical abuse potential studies, and public health risks.
-Importantly, abuse can exist independently from tolerance or physical dependence because individuals may abuse drugs in doses or patterns that don not induce these phenomena.
+Importantly, abuse can exist independently from tolerance or physical dependence because individuals may abuse drugs in doses or patterns that do not induce these phenomena.
 Additionally evidence of clandestine population and illicit trafficking of a substance can shed light on both the demand for a substance as well as the ease of obtaining a substance.
 Animal and human laboratory data and epidemiological data are all used in determining a substance's abuse potential.
 Moreover, epidemiological data can indicate actual abuse.

-The petitioner compares the effects of marijuana to currently controlled Schedule II substances and make repeated claims about their comparative effects.
+The petitioners compare the effects of marijuana to currently controlled Schedule II substances and make repeated claims about their comparative effects.
 Comparisons between marijuana and the diverse array of Schedule II substances is difficult, because of the pharmacologically dissimilar actions of substances of Schedule II of the CSA.
 For example, Schedule II substances include stimulant-like drugs (e.g., cocaine, methylphenidate, and amphetamine), opioids (e.g., oxycodone, fentanyl), sedatives (e.g., pentobarbital, amobarbital), dissociative anesthetics (e.g., PCP), and naturally occurring plant components (e.g., coca leaves and poppy straw).
-The mechanism(s) of action of the above Schedule II substances are wholly different from on another, and they are different from tetrahydrocannabinol (THC) and marijuana as well.
+The mechanism(s) of action of the above Schedule II substances are wholly different from one another, and they are different from tetrahydrocannabinol (THC) and marijuana as well.
 For example, Schedule II stimulants typically function by increasing monoaminergic tone via an increase in dopamine and norepinephrine (Schmitt et al., 2013).
 In contrast, opioid analgesics function via mu-opioid receptor agonist effects.
+These differing mechanism(s) of action result in vastly different behavioral and adverse effect profiles, making comparisons across the range of pharmacologically diverse C-II substances inappropriate.

-4 Note that "marihuana" is the spelling originally used in the Controlled Substances Act (CSA).
+4Note that "marihuana" is the spelling originally used in the Controlled Substances Act (CSA).
 This document uses the spelling that is more common in current usage, "marijuana."